intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Stratix 10/README.md

 make
 ```

-Now run for the host code binary.
-Note that the with the environment setting shown, the host code knows the .aocx file is for emulation execution on the CPU and not on the FPGA card.
+Now run emulation with the host code binary.
+Note that the with the environment setting shown, the host code runs the .aocx file for emulation execution on the CPU and not on the FPGA card.

 ```
 CL_CONTEXT_EMULATOR_DEVICE_INTELFPGA=1 ./bin/host